Theatre, music and performance research

-Explore the work we're doing across our 4 areas of expertise in Theatre, Music and Performance
+Explore our research across our 4 areas of expertise in Theatre, Performance and Music

-Theatre, music and performance have long been recognised as deeply meaningful forms and have been used to entertain people, enrich lives and effect social change.
+Theatre, performance and music have long been recognised as deeply meaningful forms and have been used to entertain people, enrich lives and effect social change.
 As these forms are constantly evolving, we need to analyse and understand them to keep abreast of their functions and meanings in contemporary society.

-Our research into theatre, music and performance in the Faculty of Creative and Cultural Industries employs the very latest methods, practices, and understandings to illuminate these fascinating areas.
+Our research into theatre, performance and music in the Faculty of Creative and Cultural Industries employs the very latest methods, practices, and understandings to illuminate these fascinating areas.

-Whether we are exploring how art forms combine with activism to shine a light on social injustice or investigating the latest tools, technologies and applications that are increasingly available to everyone, our research cuts through the most difficult issues involving theatre, music and performance.
+Whether we are exploring how art forms combine with activism to shine a light on social injustice or investigating the latest tools, technologies and applications that are increasingly available to everyone, our research cuts through the most difficult issues involving theatre, performance and music.

-Interested in a PhD in Theatre, Music and Performance?
+Interested in a PhD in Performance, Theatre and Music?

 Explore our areas of expertise